aptech/docs/docs/CR-matinit.rst

     :param v: value to initialize.
     :type v: scalar

-    :returns: y (*TODO*), r x c matrix with each element equal to the value of  v.
+    :returns: y (*r x c matrix*) with each element equal to the value of  v.

 Examples
 ----------------